top of page

 Since then, we have enjoyed a close and enduring relationship with the university.

-While ANU contributes to some of the running costs of UPCCC, the ongoing growth and development of our Centre have been largely due to the contributions of our community members over the years.
+The ongoing growth and development of our Centre have been largely due to the contributions of our community members over the years.

 Lennox House, c.
 1960s (ANUA14-33)..jpg